Prapthi564/DevOps-DevSecOps-Hackathon/Scenario/Hackathon-Day-1/Challenge-1.md

        >**Hint**: You can also find the deployment ID and the Azure AD password within the environment details tab of your integrated lab guide.

-   -  Run the workflow named `contoso-traders-provisioning-deployment` and `update contoso Traders app`, using GitHub Actions.
+   -  Run the workflow named `contoso-traders-provisioning-deployment` and `update-contoso-traders-App`, using GitHub Actions.

-   -  Run the workflow named `contoso-traders-provisioning-deployment` using GitHub Actions.

 3. **Setup CI/CD Workflow:**

    - Update the previously created GitHub secret with the following value: